-To use Stata with a particular data set, the following three file types must be present for that data set - .dct files, .do files, and .da data files.
+To use Stata with a particular data set, the following three file types must be present for that data set -- .dct files, .do files, and .da data files.
 Files with the suffix ".da" contain the raw data for Stata to read.
 Files with the suffix ".dct" are Stata dictionaries used by Stata to describe the data.
 Files with the suffix ".do" are short Stata programs ("do files") which you may use to read in the data.
 Load the .do file into Stata and then submit it.
-If the .do and .dct files are located in "c:\xdod2014\stata" and the data file is located in "c:\xdod2014\data", you can run the .do file as is.
-If the files are not located in these directories, you must edit the XDOD2012.do and XDOD2012.dot files to reflect the proper path names before you run the files.
+If the .do and .dct files are located in "c:\re\ascii\stata" and the data file is located in "c:\re\ascii\data", you can run the .do file as is.
+If the files are not located in these directories, you must edit the .do and .dct files to reflect the proper path names before you run the files.

-3 While a particular setup is not required for using HRS files, we have traditionally suggested a directory structure for the Windows environment.
+2 While a specific setup is not required for using HRS files, we have traditionally suggested a directory structure for the Windows environment to be used in building system files.
 By using this directory structure (or a Unix equivalent), you will not have to change the path name references in your data descriptor files.
 If you use a different structure, just change the directory references in the program files.